STCollier/csnake/README.md

-# Snake Game (Made with C and SDL 2.0)
+# Snake Game Made with C and SDL 2.0
-Snake is a classic video game from the late 70s and became popular when Snake 2 was bundled with the Nokia 3310 in 2000.
+The code in this repository accompanies the tutorial I published on Medium: [Making a Snake Game with C and SDL][medium].
+Snake is a classic video game from the late 70s.
+It became really popular in 2000 because it was bundled with the Nokia 3310.
+At the time, everyone wanted a Nokia because of this game.

 ![Snake Game](snake.gif)